htool/signalk-24uurs/README.md

-# signalk-24uurs
+# 24 uurs plugin
-Plugin especially for the 24 hour race in The Netherlands
+Determine the best order of legs for the 24 hours race where the most sailed miles in 24 hours makes you win.